 - You can create rules to share records between most types of portal or community users and Salesforce users.
 Similarly, you can create sharing rules between portal or community users from different accounts as long as their license type supports roles.
 However, you can't include high-volume portal users in sharing rules because they don't have roles and can't be in public groups. - After enabling Communities, existing sharing rules automatically extend access to external community members.
 Update your sharing rules to ensure that no records or folders owned by an internal user are shared with an external user. - You can easily convert sharing rules that include Roles, Internal and Portal Subordinates to include Roles and Internal Subordinates instead by using the Convert Portal User Access wizard.
-Furthermore, you can use this wizard to convert any publicly accessible report, dashboard, and document folders to folders that are accessible by all users except for portal users. - For more information on using sharing rules in Communities, check out Who Sees What in Communities: Sharing Rules.
+Furthermore, you can use this wizard to convert any publicly accessible report, dashboard, and document folders to folders that are accessible by all users except for portal users. - When you enable the Secure guest user record access setting, you can only use guest user sharing rules to share records with unauthenticated guest users. - For more information on using sharing rules in Communities, check out Who Sees What in Communities: Sharing Rules.